Fuck wit Dre Day (And Everybody's Celebratin'): Analysis

-On the main popular songs chart, the Billboard Hot 100, whereas The Chronics lead single, "Nuthin' but a 'G' Thang", reached number two, "Dre Day" peaked at number eight in June 1993.
+On the main popular songs chart, the US Billboard Hot 100, whereas The Chronics lead single, "Nuthin' but a 'G' Thang", reached number two, "Dre Day" peaked at number eight in June 1993.
 The song's bassline is a slowed interpolation from Funkadelic's song "(Not Just) Knee Deep."
 The chorus includes vocals by two more Death Row Records artists, R&B singer Jewell and rapper RBX.
 Also included is a sample and an interpolation from George Clinton’s song “Atomic Dog."

-A diss track, "Dre Day" mainly targeted Dre's former N.W.A groupmate Eazy-E. Yet it also dissed New York rapper Tim Dog for his song "Fuck Compton."
-It also retorted Miami rapper Luke Campbell, a member of group 2 Live Crew, whose debut solo album I Got Shit On My Mind included the track "Fakin' Like Gangstas."
-Some "Dre Day" lyrics allude to former N.W.A rapper Ice Cube, whose 1989 departure from the group was acrimonious, incurring verbal menace at Cube by Dre with groupmate MC Ren rapping N.W.A's April 1991 single "Alwayz into Somethin'," retorted in Cube's October 1991 track "No Vaseline."
+A diss track, "Dre Day" mainly targeted Dre's former N.W.A groupmate Eazy-E. It also dissed New York rapper Tim Dog for his song "Fuck Compton", and retorted Miami rapper Luke Campbell, a member of group 2 Live Crew, whose debut solo album I Got Shit On My Mind included the track "Fakin' Like Gangstas."
+Some "Dre Day" lyrics allude to former N.W.A rapper Ice Cube, whose 1989 departure from the group was acrimonious, leading to multiple disses directed at Cube from Dre and fellow groupmate MC Ren across N.W.A's 100 Miles and Runnin' and Niggaz4Life.
+Cube retorted on his album Death Certificate, which contained the track "No Vaseline."

-In "Dre Day," Dre vows to "to creep to South Central," which is Ice Cube's hometown, "on a Street Knowledge mission," while Cube's own record label was initially named Street Knowledge Productions.
+In "Dre Day," Dre vows "to creep to South Central," which is Ice Cube's hometown, "on a Street Knowledge mission," while Cube's own record label was initially named Street Knowledge Productions.
 Dre lyrically "steps in the temple," evidently alluding to Cube's affiliation with the Nation of Islam, and claims to "spot him" by a "White Sox hat," which Cube often donned.
-Earlier that year, Cube had the single "Check Yo Self."
-Dre adds, "You tryin to check my homey, you best check yo self."
+Earlier in 1992, Cube had released his album The Predator, which featured the song "Check Yo Self".
+Referencing said song, Dre adds, "You tryin to check my homey, you best check yo self."
 Not parodied in the "Dre Day" music video, however, Cube instead would cameo, signaling reconciliation with Dre, in the September 1993 music video of the next and last Chronic single, "Let Me Ride."